akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 the joint venture and include a statement certifying that all of those members or partners are residents of the state.

-### Alaska Veteran Preference
+### Sec.
+6.12 Alaska Veteran Preference

-An Alaska Veteran Preference of 5%, not to exceed \$5,000, will be applied to the price in the proposal.
+An Alaska Veteran Preference of 5%, not to exceed $5,000, will be applied to the price in the proposal.
 The preference will be given to an offeror who qualifies under AS 36.30.990(2) as an Alaska bidder and is
 a: